sap-tutorials/Tutorials/tutorials/cv-package-aicore-setup/cv-package-aicore-setup.md

 [ACCORDION-BEGIN [Step 4: ](Install SAP AI Core SDK)]

-The Python package `ai-core-sdk` is an interface to content packages for computer vision task.
+The `ai-core-sdk` Python package is an interface to content packages for computer vision tasks.

-Install `SAP AI Core SDK` package in by running the snippet below in your terminal.
-The command `pip install <package_name>` download the package from [public python repository]((https://pypi.org/project/ai-core-sdk/).) and installs in your virtual environment.
+Install `SAP AI Core SDK` package by running the snippet below.
+The command `pip install <package_name>` downloads the package from [public python repository]((https://pypi.org/project/ai-core-sdk/).) and installs it in your virtual environment.

 ```BASH
 pip install "ai-core-sdk[aicore-content]"